 Who Is Vince Neil?

-Singer and musician.
-Born as Vince Neil Wharton on February 8, 1961, in Hollywood, California, to Odie and Shirley Wharton.
+Vince Neil Wharton was born on February 8, 1961, in Hollywood, California, to Odie and Shirley Wharton.
 The family moved around greater Los Angeles several times during Neil's childhood, passing through Inglewood and Watts before settling in Glendora.
 There, Neil attended Royal Oak High School, where he met Tommy Lee, a drummer and future Mötley Crüe bandmate.
 Neil was much more interested in music and the rock 'n' roll lifestyle than in school, and he was eventually expelled for fighting and drug use.
 He even lived for a time in Tommy Lee's van after getting into too much trouble with his own family.

 During this time, Neil became more and more engrossed in the resurgence of hard rock that would later define the 1980s Los Angeles sound: "I was born and raised in L.A. and all of a sudden the music scene just burst into Hollywood. … And we were lucky enough to be one of the young bands that were up and coming at the time.
 It was a cool scene.
 The streets were packed with guys who were in bands or wanted to be in bands, and with girls who wanted to meet a guy who looked like he was in a band."